Kampung Admiralty

 Kampung Admiralty is Singapore's first integrated retirement community project by Housing and Development Board.
+It integrates housing for the elderly with a wide range of social, communal, healthcare, commercial, and retail facilities.
 It was designed by WOHA.

+The project was completed in late 2017 and it was officially opened in May 2018.

 Geography

 Kampung Admiralty is an 11-storey complex of two residential blocks of about 100 studio apartments.
-Therefore, Kampung Admiralty is officially opened on 12 May 2018.
+The Kampung Admiralty was officially opened on 12 May 2018.